 Yes, you can use Roomba on multiple floors.
-Roomba needs your help to get from floor to floor as it can’t navigate its way on the stairs.
-Roomba iRobot stores up to 10-floor maps, making it easy for you to move it from one floor to another.
+Roomba needs your help to get from floor to floor as it can’t navigate its way down or up the stairs.
+Depending on your model, Roombas can store up to 10 floor maps, making it easy for you to move them from one floor to another.
 You don’t need a Roomba for each floor; one is enough.

 Can You Use Roomba on Multiple Floors?

 Roomba can work on multiple floors in your house, each at a time.
-If you live in a multi-story building, you must manually move the Roomba to the new floor.
-Roomba can’t move up and down the staircase.
+If you live in a multi-story building, you must manually move the Roomba to the new floor as it can’t move up and down the staircase.

 Roomba will map and clean different floors without a big fuss.
-The only catch is how does Roomba move from floor to floor?
+The only catch is how Roomba move from floor to floor.

 You must move your Roomba to the new floor and start there.
-You can start your Roomba by pressing the “CLEAN” button or through your iRobot HOME app.
+Start your Roomba by pressing the “CLEAN” button or through your iRobot HOME app.
 Roomba tries to return to its base when it’s done with cleaning or running on a low battery.
 Therefore, moving its docking base to the new floor is essential.

-Alternatively, you will have to fetch the Roomba manually and return it to its home base.
-If your second floor is significantly big, you can opt for a second home base.
+Alternatively, you’ll need to manually fetch the Roomba and return it to its home base.
+You can opt for a second home base if your second floor is significantly big.
 Roomba will automatically find it on the new floor.